-1. All single-hour bids with price higher than AP are fully accepted.
-2. All single-hour bids with price lower than AP are fully rejected.
-3. All block bids with block price lower than the AP (for at least one time interval) must be rejected.
-4. All block bids with block price higher than the AP (for all time intervals) must be accepted.
+1. All single-hour bids with price higher than or equal to the auction price (AP) are fully accepted.
+2. All single-hour bids with price strictly lower than the auction price (AP) are fully rejected.
+3. All block bids with block price strictly lower than the auction price (AP) for at least one time interval must be rejected.
+4. All block bids with block price higher than or equal to the auction price (AP) for all time intervals can be accepted.